 - Use the --redirect-primary option at MySQL Shell start up to ensure that the target server is part of an InnoDB Cluster or InnoDB ReplicaSet.
-If the target instance is not the primary, MySQL Shell finds the primary and connects to it. - Use the shell.connectToPrimary([instance, password]) operation, which checks whether the target instance belongs to a cluster or ReplicaSet.
+If the target instance is not the primary, MySQL Shell finds the primary and connects to it. - Use the shell.connectToPrimary([instance, password]) operation (added in version 8.0.20), which checks whether the target instance belongs to a cluster or ReplicaSet.
 If so, MySQL Shell opens a new session to the primary, sets the active global MySQL Shell session to the established session and returns it.